securzecom/dpdpa-docs/docs/1. Overview/Rights of Data Principals.md

 ## Schedules — Practical impact on your rights

-- **Notice Schedule** — Expected content, placement, and language coverage (including Eighth Schedule languages).
+- **Notice Schedule** — Expected content, placement, and language coverage (including any language specified in the Eighth Schedule to the Constitution of India).
 - **TOMs Schedule** — Baseline security controls for rights flows: identity proofing, logging, change controls, vendor propagation, periodic testing.
 - **Retention/Deletion Schedule** — Classes & durations; deletion job requirements; handling of backups and archives.
 - **Breach Schedule** — Templates: what to tell affected users (nature, scope, mitigations, contact).